 Don’t be scared of cleaning your knit sneakers!
-This is a very straightforward and the safest method you could use.
-If they are a favorite pair of knit sneakers, get them spotless.
-With all that wearing, I suggest you keep reading and find out the safest method to clean your favorite knit sneakers.
+This is a straightforward and safe method.
+If they are your favorite pair of knit sneakers, get them spotless.
+Keep reading and find out the safest method to clean your favorite knit sneakers.

 First of all, you need to grab your supplies.
-Thus, you will need:
+You will need:

 – a small bowl